 Almonds are a healthy, high-protein snack that’s very low in sugars and carbs.
 Here’s a super-quick and easy 5-minute recipe for cocoa-covered almonds.
 While our Paleo ancestors may have never tasted these delicacies, they could have, since they’re 100% hunt-and-gather ingredients.

 When I want a healthy meal in a minute, I grab a seaweed wrap.
 Seaweed is a superfood loaded with healthy Vitamins B12, C, D, E and K. It is rich in minerals such as potassium, selenium, calcium, iodine, magnesium, and potassium.

 Quick to blend, and way tastier than oily store-bought mayonnaise, you’ll want to spread this creamy mélange on everything!
 Cashews make a wonderfully smooth base for mayo, and they’re lower in fat than other nuts.

 High-protein, low-carb, and filled with whole-food Paleo nutrition, these scrumptious crunchy cookies are a great grab-and-go breakfast or snack.
-The surprise ingredient is green banana, known to be low in sugars and carbs and high in resistant starch, which helps to cultivate healthy intestina
+One of the surprise ingredients is green banana, known to be low in sugars and carbs and high in resistant starch, which helps to cultivate healthy intestinal

 A plantain has been ripening on my counter for a few days – hmm – wasn’t sure what to do with it.
 Just then I saw the orange.
 Aha!
 A sumptuous plantain orange indulgence with deep, dark cinnamon swirls!
 Oh yes!
 And then I remembered my mother’s coffeecake pan.